-Profitability: Regulatory Return on Equity - Achieved
+• Profitability: Regulatory Return on Equity - Achieved

-Brantford Power's return achieved in 2017 was 11.38% which is within the +/-3% range allowed by the OEB, which is considered to reflect a healthy level of financial performance.
-The average return over the past five years was 10.34%, which is above the return included in Brantford Power's approved rates.
-Brantford Power's 2016 profitability reflects an incline from the previous years' trend.
+Brantford Power's return achieved in 2018 was 7.90% which is within the +/-3% range allowed by the OEB, which is considered to reflect a healthy level of financial performance..
+Brantford Power's 2018 profitability reflects a decrease from the previous years' trend.
+This is largely attributable to a one-time increase to OM&A costs related to the implementation of a new Customer Information System.

-Note to Readers of 2017 Scorecard MD&A
+Note to Readers of 2018 Scorecard MD&A